Unvaccinated students, faculty, and staff must be tested weekly and have a vaccine exemption request approved to access campus.

 Appointments are required and can be made via TWEN.
 Please use the "COVID-19 Testing" TWEN site (no password) and look for the "COVID-19 Testing" signup sheets.

-The TWEN sign-up sheet will open at 9:00 am two business days prior to the testing date and will lock at 12:00pm the business day prior.
-(For Monday testing, the sign-up sheet will open at 9:00 am on the prior Thursday and close at 12:00 pm on the prior Friday.
-For Thursday testing, the sign-up sheet will open at 9:00am on the prior Tuesday and close at 12:00pm on the prior Wednesday.)
+The TWEN sign-up sheet will open at 9:00 am the Tuesday prior to Monday testing.
+(For Monday testing, the sign-up sheet will open at 9:00 am on the prior Tuesday.
+For Thursday testing, the sign-up sheet will open at 9:00am on the prior Friday.)

 HOW DO I ACCESS TWEN IN ORDER TO SIGN UP FOR TESTING?